sufiyan-syed0921/market-validation-fsy/survey/README.md

 ```

-This dataset is then inputted into a ggplot function where I create a horizontal bar chart to display the average ranks of yokes in ascending order.
+This dataframe is then inputted into a ggplot function to create a horizontal bar chart displaying the average ranks of yokes in ascending order.

 ```R